 Accounts averaging 20 saves or more per Pin are Pinning more original content (creates) than saves (repins).
 Of the January 2021 Pins we looked at with over 5,000 saves, only 18% were saves themselves.

-In a November 2020 study of over 160K Pins across 1,500 accounts over 16 weeks, we found that original creates (that FIRST TIME an image goes out) account for 71% of saves on Pins while saves drove 29%.
+In a November 2020 study of over 160K Pins across 1,500 accounts over 16 weeks, we found that original creates (that FIRST TIME an image goes out) account for the vast majority of the saves you’ll get on your Pins.

 The BEST thing you can do is to create the most inspirational, engaging new content you’ve ever made for your blog, site, or store, and Pin that.
 Creating a few images for that fabulous new content will help you get that content to a broader audience.

 The SECOND BEST thing you can do is to create new images for your existing content.
 In another study we ran of Pins published in July through October of 2020, we found that Pin engagement starts to drop off about 60 days after publish.

 Why not create new, seasonal, timely images for your still-relevant content.
 Make sure your images look fresh and new.
 Beyond that, could you reach an entirely new audience with a subtle shift in your content focus?
 Learn more about getting more from your content here (hint: it’s a simple formula with lots of options for everyone).